-If you have wondered what a visit to White Sands National Monument can offer you, here is what we discovered during our visit to the sand dunes.
+If you have wondered what a visit to White Sands National Park can offer you, here is what we discovered during our visit to the sand dunes.

-Although you may experience White Sands National Monument in the same way you would experience a national park, there is a difference between the two.
-Where national parks are established by the US Congress, national monuments are established by order of the President of the United States.
-White Sands became a national monument on January 18, 1933 by order of President Herbert Hoover.
-A primary reason that White Sands earned the distinction is because the gypsum sand is often used in construction materials like drywall.
+White Sands became a national monument on January 18, 1933 by order of President Herbert Hoover, primarily to protect its supply of gypsum sand that is often used in construction materials like drywall.
 The supply of gypsum sand was regularly threatened by overzealous workers—whose mining of the gypsum sand was frowned upon by locals—and the national monument distinction put an end to what could have been destructive behavior over time.
 On December 20, 2019, White Sands officially became a national park as part of legislation included in the National Defense Authorization Act, which included protection for additional land now part of the park.

-White Sands National Monument: Military Impact and the Trinity Site
+White Sands National Park: Military Impact and the Trinity Site

-White Sands Missile Range remains active today, and regular testing can impact visitors who want to see White Sands National Monument.
-When tests are conducted, the road to the national monument itself can be closed for several hours to ensure the safety of people traveling on nearby roads.
+White Sands Missile Range remains active today, and regular testing can impact visitors who want to see White Sands National Park.
+When tests are conducted, the road to the park itself can be closed for several hours to ensure the safety of people traveling on nearby roads.

-What Can You Do at White Sands National Monument?
+What Can You Do at White Sands National Park?

-White Sands National Monument is a great destination because it offers something for everyone.
+White Sands National Park is a great destination because it offers something for everyone.
 From historical lessons to physical activity to relaxing moments in nature, there is plenty to see and do.

 ► SleddingPerhaps the most iconic way to spend your time at White Sands is to slide down the dunes on a sled.
 While sledding most likely elicits images of rolling white snow hills, rolling white sand dunes provide just as good of an opportunity to experience the sensation of speeding down a hill.
 The sand dunes are constantly reforming and reshaping as the sand is guided by the wind, which means the dunes are naturally smoothed to make sledding a unique way to spend time during your visit.
 While many visitors plan ahead and take their own sleds, you can buy sleds onsite at the gift shop (as well as wax to coat the bottom, creating a slicker surface and generating more speed!).
 The best sleds to use are hard plastic with smooth bottoms; sand is not naturally slippery like snow is, so picking the right sled and using wax is important—and it might take time for you to master your technique!